Alice and Bob

 - Happens in the Avatar: The Last Airbender episode "The Beach."
 At the end of the second act (the party), Zuko pisses Mai off so much that she breaks up with him.
 They make up at the end of the third act (the campfire), and refreshingly, there is no groveling.

-- The Fenris romance in Dragon Age II has one literally in Act 2, right after Fenris and Hawke consummate the relationship, when he freaks and walks out on Hawke.
+- The Fenris romance in Dragon Age II has one literally in Act 2, right after Fenris and Hawke consummate the relationship, when he freaks as this causes him to quickly regain and then lose his memories of his life before his scars, leading him to walk out on Hawke.
 Depending on the player's actions toward Fenris after said incident, it can actually be permanent.

 - Bromantic example: in 50/50, protagonist Adam breaks up with best bud/comic relief Kyle because it looks like Kyle is just using Adam's cancer as a chick magnet/ganja pass.
 Luckily, Adam stumbles upon Kyle's collection of well read books on how to help a loved one with cancer, complete with copious margin notes, and they make up.